Liechtenstein: Economy

-As of September 2019 the Prince of Liechtenstein is the world's fifth wealthiest monarch, with an estimated wealth of 3.5 billion.
-The country's population enjoys one of the world's highest standards of living.
+As of September 2019 the Prince of Liechtenstein is the world's seventh wealthiest monarch, with an estimated wealth of 3.5 billion.

 Despite its limited natural resources, Liechtenstein is one of the few countries in the world with more registered companies than citizens; it has developed a prosperous, highly industrialized free-enterprise economy and a financial service sector as well as a living standard that compares favourably with those of the urban areas of Liechtenstein's much larger European neighbours.

 Liechtenstein participates in a customs union with Switzerland and employs the Swiss franc as the national currency.
 The country imports about 85% of its energy.
 Liechtenstein has been a member of the European Economic Area (an organization serving as a bridge between the European Free Trade Association (EFTA) and the European Union) since May 1995.

 The government is working to harmonize its economic policies with those of an integrated Europe.
 In 2008, the unemployment rate was 1.5%.
 Liechtenstein has only one hospital, the Liechtensteinisches Landesspital in Vaduz.
 As of 2014 the CIA World Factbook estimated the gross domestic product (GDP) on a purchasing power parity basis to be $4.978 billion.
 As of 2021 the estimate per capita was $184,083.

 Industries include electronics, textiles, precision instruments, metal manufacturing, power tools, anchor bolts, calculators, pharmaceuticals and food products.
 Its most recognizable international company and largest employer is Hilti, a manufacturer of direct fastening systems and other high-end power tools.
 Many cultivated fields and small farms are found both in the Oberland and Unterland.
 Liechtenstein produces wheat, barley, corn, potatoes, dairy products, livestock and wine.

 Liechtenstein is one of the few countries in Europe (along with Monaco and San Marino) not to have a tax treaty with the United States, and efforts towards one seem to have stalled.